Sahilhamids/IR-sensor-module/README.md

-# IR-sensor-module
+# PCB-Designing-Projects
-Designed a two layer PCB of IR sensor module andVoltage regulator using the open source EDA KiCADsoftware.
+Designed a two layer PCB of IR sensor module and Voltage regulator using the open source EDA KiCADsoftware.